Thermodynamic Consistent Description of Compact Stars of Two Interacting Fluids: The Case of Neutron Stars with Higgs Portal Dark Matter: Introduction

 Specific DM candidates, including axions, dark photons, and ultralight particles, exhibit unique astrophysical signatures that can be probed through neutron star studies.
 Axions, for example, may address the cusp-core problem in galactic halos and significantly influence neutron star cooling processes \cite{Marsh:2015wka, Sedrakian:2015krq, Sedrakian:2018kdm}.
 Dark photons impact neutron star stability and could generate observable signals detectable through various astrophysical observations \cite{Flambaum:2019cih, Alexander:2020wpm, Cline:2018ami, Chang:2018bgx}.
 Ultralight dark photons and millicharged particles extend DM models with significant implications for neutron star stability and dynamics \cite{Flambaum:2019cih, Alexander:2020wpm, Cline:2022leq}, while studies suggesting neutron decay into a dark Dirac fermion and a dark photon could explain discrepancies in neutron lifetime measurements, offering new pathways for DM detection \cite{Cline:2018ami, Husain:2022brl}.
+Neutron stars can also be used for the detection of DM and probe DM properties through their interactions with nucleons within the core of neutron stars~\cite{Ray:2023auh,Cline:2018ami,Husain:2022brl}.
 Exotic compact objects, such as mirror neutron stars and boson stars, offer valuable insights into DM's astrophysical role.
 Mirror matter within neutron stars could produce distinctive gravitational wave signatures, differentiating these stars from their ordinary counterparts \cite{Hippert:2021fch, Ciancarella:2020msu, Berezhiani:2020zck}.
 Self-interacting DM models, particularly those involving the Higgs portal and muonic forces, are investigated using astrophysical data to verify their viability \cite{Kouvaris:2014uoa, Dror:2019uea,Garani:2019fpa}.
 Boson stars, formed from bosonic DM with repulsive self-interactions, present alternative compact objects that challenge traditional neutron star models \cite{Agnihotri:2008zf, DiGiovanni:2021ejn, Collier:2022cpr,Visinelli:2021uve,Guo:2019sns,Pitz:2023ejc}.
 Studies on fermion-boson stars aim to reconcile observations of compact stars with complex DM interactions, bridging theoretical predictions with astronomical data \cite{Diedrichs:2023trk,DiGiovanni:2021ejn, Alexander:2016glq, Cassing:2022tnn,Pitz:2024xvh}.
-Moreover, asymmetric bosonic DM, mediated by vector fields coupled to scalar particles, may alter neutron stars' mass, radius, and tidal deformability \cite{Giangrandi:2022wht, Panotopoulos:2017idn, Bhat:2019tnz,Karkevandi:2021ygv,Barbat:2024yvi,Dengler:2021qcq}.
+Moreover, asymmetric bosonic DM, mediated by vector fields coupled to scalar particles, may alter neutron stars' mass, radius, and tidal deformability \cite{Giangrandi:2022wht, Panotopoulos:2017idn, Bhat:2019tnz,Karkevandi:2021ygv,Shakeri:2022dwg,Barbat:2024yvi,Dengler:2021qcq}.
 Non-annihilating particle DM can slowly accumulate within neutron stars, potentially leading to the formation of low-mass black holes, a scenario supported by LIGO-Virgo observations \cite{Ray:2023auh,Gresham:2018rqo,Leung:2019ctw,Kouvaris:2015rea,Fuller:2014rza,Bauswein:2020kor}.
 DM may also influence neutron star heating and cooling, with density-dependent EoS models showing that DM admixtures impact thermal evolution and axion emissions from protoneutron stars suggest possible indirect detection of these particles \cite{Bhat:2019tnz, Sedrakian:2015krq, Sedrakian:2018kdm, Yakovlev:2004iq, Hutauruk:2023nqc, Fischer:2021jfm,Bar:2019ifz, Zeng:2021moz,Gau:2023rct,Fortin:2018aom,Fortin:2018ehg}.
 These cooling mechanisms, governed by energy loss processes such as neutrino emission, can constrain axion properties and their coupling strengths to ordinary matter, offering a window into physics beyond the Standard Model \cite{Yakovlev:2004iq, Sedrakian:2015krq, Sedrakian:2018kdm}.